 My Plum review conclusion

-Alternatively, you can look at using Chip.
+If my Plum review hasn’t convinced you, why not take a look at Chip?
 Chip offers a similar service to Plum but uses an app instead of Messenger.
 They pay a minimum of 1% interest up to a maximum of 5%.
 Although returns aren’t potentially as good, they are steady.
 Take a look at my Chip review.